-This blog may seem a little unfocused, but then so am I - I'm a writer, photographer, trombonist, grandfather, and promoter of graffiti as an art form and a community change agent.
+This blog may seem a little unfocused, but then so am I - I'm a writer, photographer, trombonist, online gamer, grandfather, and promoter of graffiti as both an art form and a community change agent.
 You can subscribe to my posts, over on the right-hand panel, via RSS feed or emails, or follow me on Facebook and Twitter.

 I retired twelve years ago and quickly overfilled my days.
 I've no idea how I found the time to work before.
 I'm now downtown in the Parkdale/Hintonburg area, and love it.
 No house to maintain, walk everywhere, cafes, groceries, beer store, library, even a "local" nearby.

 I'm a writer now, a new career.
 I was more reader than writer, but in 2010 I tried the NaNoWriMo writing challenge.
 Thirty days (November) to write a first draft of at least 50,000 words.
 I met the challenge, and repeated it for several years - five more novels.
 Kirk's Landing was published in 2013, and Return to Kirk's Landing in 2016.
 I also have written many Flash Fiction stories, inspired by several online sites that give a prompt, such as a phrase, opening line, photo, or genre, a limit of usually 800-1200 words, and less than a week to write in.
 It's a great way to practice and expand your skills, get some feedback, and see if there's a novel lurking in there.
 Here's a link to my stories .
 I recently started my own site for this, here.
 I've joined several writer related groups, I follow many writer/editor blogs, I read about writing, I dream about writing - it's my passion!